How to Succeed as a Duke Premed

 Part 2: Duke premed requirements

 As an entering student in any major, it can be intimidating to select your coursework.
-However, as a premed, you will have a little more structure than many of your peers since you will need to complete specific series of science courses in order to satisfy the requirements for medical school admission.
+However, as a premed, you will have a little more structure than many of your peers since you will need to complete a specific series of science courses to satisfy the requirements for medical school admission.
 Duke’s pre-health advising office provides a full list of the premed courses, which can be found here.

 Additionally, some upper-level science classes may differ according to your specific major requirements or interests, so the flexibility and diversity of your schedule often increases as you become a junior or senior.
 Once you declare a major, you will also need to complete major-specific requirements in addition to your premed coursework.
-In the end, students in non-science disciplines, such as English or public policy, may have significantly different schedules.
+Ultimately, students in non-science disciplines, such as English or public policy, may have significantly different schedules.
 Choosing to be premed and declaring a major early can help lessen the burden of scheduling constraints.

 High-achieving high school students always have questions about using AP credits.
 At Duke, students can subtract a total of two AP credits from the 34 needed for graduation, so students with at least two credits will only need to complete 32 credits at Duke to graduate in four years.

-Biology 203L (AP score 5) + another bio lab course (Bio 212L, 329L, or other)
+Biology: Two courses with lab | One of the following sequences: Biology 201L + 202L Biology 203L (AP score 5) + another bio lab course (Bio 212L, 329L, or other) |

-2. Organic chemistry: One year with lab
+Chemistry: 1.
+General chemistry: One year with lab 2.
+Organic chemistry: One year with lab 3.
+Biochemistry: One course |

 One of the following sequences: